sw-yx/old-dev-blog/_posts/2017-09-09-checklist-for-authentication-with-passportjs.md

 Webapp authentication is important but complicated.
 This makes the process of documenting and teaching libraries like passport.js a difficult proposition.

 if your goal is to sell someone on how easily you can do something, your documentation is going to be scant on details (particularly if context is needed). this is the problem with [the official passport.js docs](http://passportjs.org/docs).
+Any tutorial that says "authentication is easy" is lying to you and is virtually guaranteed to leave out some important bit of

 if your goal is to comprehensively handhold somebody through the process of adding authentication on an existing webapp, your tutorial is going to have a load of extraneous detail about the structure (in particular, assumptions about the frontend and the database stack) and it is going to feel like it never ends.
 In case it helps, here are the top google results for passport.js tutorial: